open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[6]:** Destination name SHOULD uniquely identify specific queue, topic, or other entity within broker.
 If broker does not have such notion, destination name SHOULD uniquely identify broker.

-If destination name is the same for all messages being published, it MUST be set on corresponding span.

 **[7]:** If the value applies to all messages in the batch.

 `messaging.destination.kind` MUST be one of the following: